-Thanks to the advances in subgrid physics implementation and increased spatial/mass resolution, modern cosmological hydrodynamic simulations make possible to study various galaxy-scale properties of accreted and in-situ stellar populations~\citep[see, e.g.][]{2015MNRAS.446..521S, 2016ApJ...827L..23W,2016MNRAS.457.1931S, 2018MNRAS.473.4077P} see also the recent review by \cite{2020NatRP...2...42V}.
+Thanks to the advances in subgrid physics implementation and increased spatial and mass resolution, modern cosmological hydrodynamic simulations make possible to study various galaxy-scale properties of accreted and in situ stellar populations~\citep[see, e.g.][]{2015MNRAS.446..521S, 2016ApJ...827L..23W,2016MNRAS.457.1931S, 2018MNRAS.473.4077P} (see also the recent review by \cite{2020NatRP...2...42V}.
 Using the EAGLE suite of simulations, \cite{2019MNRAS.482.3426M} studied the chemical composition of accreted satellites and the orbital eccentricity of their stellar remnants, suggesting that the low-$\alpha$ MW halo populations is associated with the debris of massive $\rm 10^{8.5}-10^9\Msun$ satellites, which is quite unusual for the MW-type galaxies in EAGLE.
-Auriga cosmological simulations of the MW-type galaxies~\citep{2017MNRAS.467..179G} show that a small number of relatively massive destroyed dwarf galaxies dominate the mass of stellar haloes where $90\%$ per cent of the mass in the inner $20$~kpc is contributed by only three massive progenitors~\citep{2020MNRAS.497.4459F, 2019MNRAS.485.2589M}, however, the fraction of accreted stars is well below $1\%$ in the galactic center~\citep[see also][]{2020MNRAS.494.5936F}. \cite{2019MNRAS.484.4471F} find that around $1/3$ of the simulated galaxies have a significant population of stars which resemble the Gaia-Sausage structure at low-\FeH. \cite{2020MNRAS.497.1603G} found evidence that the ``Splash''-like component is produced from a gas-rich merger that dynamically heats stars from the Milky Way proto-disc onto halo-like orbits~\citep[see, also,][]{2020MNRAS.494.3880B}.
+Auriga cosmological simulations of the MW-type galaxies~\citep{2017MNRAS.467..179G} show that a small number of relatively massive destroyed dwarf galaxies dominate the mass of stellar haloes where $90\%$ percent of the mass in the inner $20$~kpc is contributed by only three massive progenitors~\citep{2020MNRAS.497.4459F, 2019MNRAS.485.2589M}; however, the fraction of accreted stars is well below $1\%$ in the galactic center~\citep[see also][]{2020MNRAS.494.5936F}. \cite{2019MNRAS.484.4471F} find that around one-third of the simulated galaxies have a significant population of stars which resemble the Gaia-Sausage structure at low-\FeH. \cite{2020MNRAS.497.1603G} found evidence that the Splash-like component is produced from a gas-rich merger that dynamically heats stars from the MW proto-disc onto halo-like orbits~\citep[see, also,][]{2020MNRAS.494.3880B}.